Zeytinburnu: Zeytinburnu today

 Seven Uyghur restaurant workers, who provided money to the perpetrator of the 2017 Istanbul nightclub attack for his taxi fare, were arrested in Zeytinburnu.
 The restaurant was owned by Şemseddin Dursun.
 The Seferoğlu Sokak-based Uyghurs in Zeytinburnu aided the attacker when he fled the nightclub.
 As a result, Zeytinburnu became the site of over 50 police sweeps against "East Turkistanis" (Uyghurs), Kazakhs, Kyrgyz, and Uzbeks.
 Zeytinburnu is infamous for being used by Syria-destined jihadists as a transit point.
 An Uzbek national committed the nightclub attack according to the Turkish police.
 Turkish media said he was from the "East Turkestan" wing of ISIS.
 Erdoğan's government has deliberately facilitated the travel of Jihadist Uyghurs through Zeytinburnu, with Turkish intelligence involved and the nightclub massacre at Reina is a result of this.
-Uzbek, Uyghur, and Afghan refugees reside in Zeytinburu's Yenidoğan area where the attacker fled to, in addition to Syrians.
-The attacker's wife was interrogated.
-He went to Konya with his children and wife from Kyrgyzstan via Istanbul.
-In Başakşehir and Zeytinburnu he contacted ISIL.
 Turkey nabbed Abuliezi Abuduhamiti and Omar Asim, both Uyghurs.

 There are more than 100,000 unregistered people of Xinjiang and Central Asian origin in Zeytinburnu.

-Doğu Türkistan Bülteni Haber Ajansı, which supports the Turkistan Islamic Party, complained about the Reina massacre suspect being named as a Uyghur by Veysi Kaynak, the Deputy Prime Minister, blaming Fethullah Gülen and “FETÖ” for the attack.
-DTBHA, speaking on behalf of the TIP, pledged its animosity against Russia and the PKK, saying it fought them alongside Turkmens in Syria for 6 years, denying involvement in the Reina nightclub massacre, blaming China for it.
-They stated that Uyghurs in Küçükçekmece and Zeytinburnu were being unfairly targeted.
-Doğu Türkistan Bülteni Haber Ajansı and Zeytinburnu Uyghurs blamed FETO and Fetullah Gulen for the Reina nightclub massacre.

 Zeytinburnu, among other districts such as Küçükçekmece, Başakşehir, Bağcılar, Gaziosmanpaşa, Esenler, Bayrampaşa, and Fatih, is home to many refugees of Syrian origin.

-Climate

-Zeytinburnu has a Mediterranean climate (Csa/Cs) according to both Köppen and Trewartha climate classifications, with cool winters and warm to hot summers.
-It has the second lowest annual precipitation in Istanbul (after Kadıköy).
-Its position in the south of Istanbul gives it a relatively warmer and drier climate, classified in USDA hardiness zone 9a, and AHS heat zone 4.